quire-io/guide/_docs/board-02-add-delete-board.md

 Tip: You can choose a board you have created before as a template.
 It will then create a empty board with the same status column as the board you have chosen.
 {: .notice--info}

+## Edit board name or URL

+To edit a board name or its URL, click on the pen icon beside the board name and choose “Edit”.

+## Archive a board
+To archive a board, click on the pen icon beside the board name and choose “Archive”.
+You can find the archived board in the Archived category in the dropdown menu.

 ## Delete a board